Buying and Storing Gold 101: A Complete Guide

 While dealers have their reporting duties, the ultimate responsibility for reporting your profits to the IRS is yours.
 Any time you sell gold for a profit, you need to report that capital gain on your annual tax return.
 You’ll do this using Schedule D of Form 1040.
 To calculate your gain, you subtract your "basis"—the original purchase price of the gold plus any fees—from the sale price.
 This is why keeping meticulous records of your purchases is so important.
 Staying compliant with IRS regulations helps you avoid penalties and ensures your investment journey is a smooth one.

-Include Gold in Your Estate Plan
+Adding Gold to Your Estate Plan

 Your gold is a valuable asset, so it’s wise to include it in your long-term financial planning.
 Specifically, make sure your gold holdings are accounted for in your estate plan, whether that’s a will or a trust.
 This makes things much clearer and easier for your heirs, ensuring they know the assets exist and how to access them.
 It also allows you to plan for any potential tax implications that could arise when your assets are transferred.
 Consulting with a financial advisor or an estate planning attorney can help you integrate your gold into your plan in the most effective way, securing your legacy for the future.